How to Buy Bitcoin in New Zealand

 If you want to invest in Bitcoin, you need a secure way of storing your assets.
 As Bitcoin isn’t regulated, it’s not a good idea to store your Bitcoin at an exchange if you are heavily invested.
 There have been many recorded cases of people losing their money to cyber crime and hacking.
 Here in NZ, over $23m of investors’ money was lost when the Cryptopia exchange was hacked.

 So, generally, it’s recommended you store your Bitcoin in a digital wallet.
 There are a few options available on app stores for phones, as well as wallets for desk and laptop computers.
-They usually come with the added benefit of scannable QR codes, which save time on entering long Bitcoin addresses with each transaction.
+They usually come with the added benefit of scannable QR codes, which remove the need to enter long wallet addresses with each transaction.

 For an added layer of security, you could invest in a hardware wallet.
-These are storage devices, rather like a USB stick, that you can unplug from the internet and store in a safe place.
+These are storage devices, rather like USB sticks, that you can unplug from the internet and store in a safe place.
 As they are offline, they can’t be hacked and your valuable Bitcoin stolen.

 → Related article: Bitcoin & Crypto Wallets: Everything You Need to Know